-This subdivision was designed to create a real sense of community.
+This Bozeman subdivision was designed to create a real community feel.
 It centers around two lakes totaling 12-acres and offers big mountain views.
 Located at the corner of Durston and Cottonwood, this will be the last phase of the popular Valley West subdivision.
-The concept for the Lakes is the use of woonerfs which is a strange word you probably haven’t heard around Bozeman.
+The concept for the Lakes is the use of "woonerfs" which is a strange word you probably haven’t heard around Bozeman.
 (If by chance you are from the Netherlands you would know all about it!)
 Woonerf is a living street that minimizes the area consumed by streets in a neighborhood and encourages interaction among residents.
-There are a few lots left available by the builder and a few homes left as well in phase 1 and 2.
+The Lakes at Valley West subdivision is filling in quickly with some homes currently for sale and a couple of building lots available.

-5. Baxter Meadows West and West Winds
+5. West Winds

 Development in West Winds subdivision began a few years ago but saw a big slow down while the Bozeman market recovered from the last recession.
 Take a drive around West Winds now. and you’ll see it is back in full force with lots of homes going up each month, and development getting ready for the next phases.
 It's proximity to Baxter Lane and Oak Street make West Winds subdivision conveniently located to just about everything.
 The newest development in West Winds are the Winter Park West Condos.
 These stand-alone condos live like a single-family residence while having landscaping and snow removal taken care of.